AICPS/hw2vec/README.md

 # Use Cases Examples

-## Use Case 1: Transforming a hardwaer design to a graph then to a graph embedding
+## Use Case 1: Transforming a hardware design to a graph then to a graph embedding
 To be filled.

 ## Use Case 2: Hardware Trojan Detection